FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 trial durations.
 Perhaps SUT shows periodic decreases of performance the user does not want to treat as noise.
 In any case, many good short trials may became bad full-length trial in the counter-factual case.
-In extreme case, there are no bad short trials.
+In extreme case, there are plenty of good short trials and no bad short trials.
 In this scenario, we want the load classification NOT to classify the load as a lower bound, despite the abundance of good short trials.
 Effectively, we want the good short trials to be ignored, so they